 Also use a dash for multiple-year spans.

-Write months in full wherever you can.
+Write months in full wherever you can and write "to" rather than using a dash between dates.

 Monday, August 14, 2017